sl4m/vm/README.md

 1. sets the virtual machine to use Europe/London (aka GMT) as your time zone (in `packer/preseed/preseed.cfg`)
 2. defaults to an admin user, `vagrant` (in `packer/template.json`)
 3. applies no password in sudoers for `vagrant` user (in `packer/provisioning/sudoers.sh`)
-4. disables systemd's [PredictableNetworkInterfaceNames](http://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/) to work with `vagrant` (in `packer/provisioning/networking_fix.sh`)
+4. in Ubuntu 16.04, disables systemd's [PredictableNetworkInterfaceNames](http://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/) to work with `vagrant` (in `packer/provisioning/networking_fix.sh`)

 ### Default hardware settings (adjust variables as necessary)